-Combine your fingerprints to make a custom wedding heart logo #Invitation Porn#steal-this-idea#wedding logo June 4 | Megan Finley meganfinley Offbeat Bride Tribe member Honorarykiwi made a custom wedding logo by combining her and her partner's fingerprints and initials.
+Combine your fingerprints to make a custom wedding heart logo #Invitation Porn#steal-this-idea#wedding logo June 4 | Megan Finley meggyfin Offbeat Bride Tribe member Honorarykiwi made a custom wedding logo by combining her and her partner's fingerprints and initials.
 Here's how she pulled this off: We covered a piece of paper with attempts at making the heart with our thumb prints (it was surprisingly hard — we have some very wonky hearts on that paper!) and scanned that into the computer.
 I used GIMP to add the text and make the background transparent so we can use it on any kind of background.
 Our initials are in Many Weatz (such a cool font with the extra swirls you can add) and the cute little heart pawprint is the fullstop from the JLR Pawrty Hearty font.
-Reporter Name * Reporter Email * Original text Enter the original text here.
+Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Melanie & Justin's colourful carnival love affair wedding NEXT Decorated vans, ribbon veils, and pin curls Toggle comments [ 6 ] It's one of those moments…we were doing this yesterday!
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Melanie & Justin's colourful carnival love affair wedding NEXT Decorated vans, ribbon veils, and pin curls Show/Hide comments [ 6 ] It's one of those moments…we were doing this yesterday!
 It IS difficult to get it in a heart shape.
 In the end, hearts arn't really us anyway so we scrapped it.
 But I still love the idea!
 Reply Our friends who are getting marriage in August did this, it took them forever.
 Reply Now this is amazing – LOVE it!
 1 agrees Reply I bet you could make card stock stencil to get a really nice heart shape 2 agree Reply What if you took each of your prints and scanned them separately, then made the transparent background, THEN made a heart with them?
 Wouldn't that be easier?
 2 agree Reply You just blew my mind.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.